Supreme Court throws out murder conviction of black inmate as Kavanaugh, Gorsuch split again

 "The numbers speak loudly," Kavanaugh said in a summary of his opinion that he read in the courtroom, noting that Evans had removed 41 of the 42 prospective black jurors over the six trials.
 "We cannot ignore that history."

 Gorsuch and Justice Clarence Thomas -- the only African-American on the bench -- were the two justices dissenting from the majority opinion.
-Thomas called Kavanaugh's opinion "manifestly incorrect" and wrote that Flowers presented no evidence whatsoever of purposeful race discrimination."
+In a fierce dissenting opinion, Thomas called Kavanaugh's opinion "manifestly incorrect" and wrote that Flowers presented no evidence whatsoever of purposeful race discrimination.

+"If the Court’s opinion today has a redeeming quality, it is this: The State is perfectly free to convict Curtis Flowers again," he wrote.
+"Otherwise, the opinion distorts our legal standards, ignores the record, and reflects utter disrespect for the careful analysis of the Mississippi courts."

+"Any competent prosecutor would have exercised the same strikes as the State did in this trial.
+And although the Court’s opinion might boost its self-esteem, it also needlessly prolongs the suffering of four victims’ families," he said.
+"I respectfully dissent."

-Kavanaugh and Gorsuch have found themselves on opposite sides of several rulings this year.
+Kavanaugh and Gorsuch have found themselves on opposite sides of several rulings this year, despite Democratic predictions that the pair would harden a conservative bloc on the nation's highest court.

-Gorsuch sided in May with the liberal wing of the Supreme Court, giving a narrow majority in support of a Native American man convicted for hunting in a national forest.
+Gorsuch sided in May with the court's liberal wing, giving a narrow majority in support of a Native American man convicted for hunting in a national forest.
 Kavanaugh opposed the ruling.
 A week earlier, Kavanaugh sided with liberals in a 5-4 decision that he wrote, ruling that Apple could be sued by iPhone owners over high prices in their App Store.
 Gorsuch opposed the ruling.

+In March, the two found themselves in disagreement multiple times.
+Kavanaugh joined liberal justices in a ruling that delayed the execution of a cop killer amid claims that religious freedom would be violated if the death-row inmate's Buddhist spiritual adviser wasn’t present during his final moments.

+Gorsuch then joined liberals in ruling that the Yakama Nation doesn’t have to pay a Washington state fuel tax, while Kavanaugh dissented.

 Fox News’ William Mears, Shannon Bream and Lukas Mikelionis and The Associated Press contributed to this report.